Leave a Message

 Is Lake Como NJ the same as Belmar?

-No — Lake Como is a separate municipality (Lake Como Borough) bordering Belmar Borough to the south, but the two share a body of water (also called Lake Como) that forms their political boundary, share the 07719 ZIP code, and share Belmar Elementary School at the K-8 level via a sending/receiving agreement.
-Lake Como Borough was originally incorporated as the Borough of South Belmar by act of the New Jersey Legislature on March 12, 1924; voters approved the name change to Lake Como via referendum on November 2, 2004, with the new name becoming effective January 4, 2005.
-Lake Como Borough's 2020 Census population was 1,697, and it covers 0.265 square miles (0.253 of land + 0.012 of water) — making it the 10th smallest municipality by land area in New Jersey.
-Belmar Borough, by contrast, covers 1.62 square miles with a population of 5,907 (2020 Census).
+No — Lake Como is a separate municipality (Lake Como Borough) bordering Belmar Borough to the south, but the two share a body of water, the 07719 ZIP code, and Belmar Elementary School at the K-8 level.
+Lake Como Borough was originally incorporated as the Borough of South Belmar on March 12, 1924; voters approved the name change to Lake Como via referendum on November 2, 2004, effective January 4, 2005.
+Lake Como Borough's 2020 Census population was 1,697 across 0.265 sq mi total — the 10th smallest municipality by land area in NJ.

 Question